kontent-ai/kontent-ai.github.io/docs/Checklist-for-publishing-a-new-OS-project.md

 ## Continuous Integration
 - _❔ Optional, but highly recommended._

 Setting up CI, makes it easy for contributors to know whether their code works as expected.
-You can find more info about CI practices in the [separate article](./CI-and-Automation-Guidelines.md).
+You can find more info about CI practices in the [separate article](./ci-and-automation/ci-and-automation.md).

 - Set up a build agent - [GitHub Actions](https://docs.github.com/en/actions)
   - Make it run tests
   - Fail builds on failed tests
 - Set up [status checks](https://docs.github.com/en/github/administering-a-repository/about-protected-branches#require-status-checks-before-merging) via webhooks

+## AI agent context (CLAUDE.md)
+- _❔ Optional, but recommended for larger repositories or those with significant expected developer traffic._

+Repositories with a non-trivial codebase or active contribution should include a curated [`CLAUDE.md`](https://docs.claude.com/en/docs/claude-code/memory) file in the repository root.
+It gives AI coding agents (and new human contributors) a fast, accurate overview of the project so they can be productive without reverse-engineering the whole codebase.

+A good `CLAUDE.md` is concise and **curated** - not auto-generated boilerplate - and typically covers:

+- **Purpose** - what the repository is and what problem it solves
+- **Architecture overview** - the main projects/packages/modules and how they fit together
+- **Common commands** - how to build, test, lint, and run the project locally (including non-obvious flags used in CI)
+- **Key patterns & conventions** - architectural patterns, code-style rules, and project-specific idioms an agent should follow
+- **Gotchas** - anything surprising: required environment variables, services needed for integration tests, generated code, etc.

+Keep it in sync with the codebase as the project evolves - an outdated `CLAUDE.md` is worse than none.
+For examples, see the `CLAUDE.md` files in [management-sdk-net](https://github.com/kontent-ai/management-sdk-net/blob/master/CLAUDE.md) (.NET) or [rich-text-resolver-js](https://github.com/kontent-ai/rich-text-resolver-js/blob/main/CLAUDE.md) (JS/TS).

+> The file is named `CLAUDE.md` for Claude Code; the emerging tool-agnostic equivalent is `AGENTS.md`.
+You can maintain one and symlink the other if you want to support multiple agents from a single source of truth.

 ## Protect the master branch
 You can learn more about branch protection in the [documentation](https://docs.github.com/en/github/administering-a-repository/managing-a-branch-protection-rule#about-branch-protection-rules).